erviveksoni/alexa-controlled-drone/README.md

 4. The lambda function receives incoming command,
     * Creates the command message and sends it to the AWS IoT device via MQTT channel
     * The lambda function also responds to the Alexa command with a success message
-6. A Raspberry Pi zero (connected to the DJI Tello via WIFI) suscribes to the AWS IoT MQTT channel for new messages
+6. A Raspberry Pi zero (connected to the DJI Tello via WIFI) subscribes to the AWS IoT MQTT channel for new messages
 7. Upon receiving a message, the the Raspberry Pi interprets the MQTT message and issues a corresponding DJI Tello specific command

 In case you are new to AWS and Raspberry Pi, you may feel a lot is going around to make this work but I promise it's very easy once you follow through the steps.